Hindu Undivided Family Registration

 Potential for lower tax liability through income and asset division

-Property inherited from a common ancestor and property acquired using HUF funds
+Property inherited from a common ancestor and property acquired using common funds.

 - How do I get a PAN card for HUF?

-Apply for a PAN card in the name of the HUF through the income tax department’s website.
+Apply for a PAN card through the income tax department’s website, online PAN application can be filed through NSDL / UTITSL websites.

 - Can a HUF run a business?

-Yes, a HUF can own and operate a business.
-The income from the business is taxed as HUF income.
+Yes, it can own and operate a business.
+The income from the business is taxed and tax return is required to file separately from the tax return of members.

-- How is HUF income divided among coparceners?
+- How does its income divided among coparceners?

-Coparceners have a right to share in the HUF property, but the income is taxed as HUF income until partition.
+Coparceners have a right to share in the property, but the income derived from common property is taxed as HUF income until partition.

 - What is the difference between a HUF and a joint family?